Qytera-Gmbh/CloudThrash/README.md

-# Gatling Distributed Performance Testing
+# CloudThrash

+**_Thrash your Web-App until it hurts._**

-This repository provides a framework for distributed performance testing using Gatling, Graphite, and Grafana.
+This repository provides a solution for distributed performance testing using Gatling, Graphite, and Grafana with AWS.
 It leverages Docker for containerized environments and Terraform for infrastructure as code.

 ## Features